vtrevino/GALGO/README.md

 # GALGO

 GALGO IS NOW ON CRAN.
+So, you should be able to install it via _install.packages("galgo")_

 Thanks for all galgo users.
 We have considered all e-mails and requests to provide a version of Galgo for R 3.
 The new version of R 3 is a major revision, so galgo was also revised to be able to run smoothely in R 3.